Lukewarm-OS/Nobelium/README.md

 # Nobelium
-Nobelium is a Desktop Environment that aims to mimic the look and feel of Windows 10 on linux.
+Nobelium is a Window Manager that aims to mimic the look and feel of Windows 10 on linux.